 America’s largest companies are more committed than ever to supporting their LGBTQ employees with specific nondiscriminatory polices, according to the Human Rights Campaign (HRC), one of the nation’s premier advocates for LGBTQ rights.
 Yet, at the same time, HRC found that both these large companies, and businesses in general, have a long way to go before ensuring that all their employees feel comfortable at work.

-“I think things have certainly evolved,” said Joseph Manicki, an instructor in Georgetown University’s graduate program in Human Resources Management.
+“I think things have certainly evolved,” said Joseph Manicki, an instructor in Georgetown University’s Master's in Human Resources Management program.
 “Five or 10 years ago, the focus was on making the playing field a little more level.
 The best companies are now focused on phase two: How do you create an inclusive culture?”

 And that—the “inclusion” part of “diversity and inclusion”—can be more complicated than simply hiring LGBTQ employees and pledging not to discriminate.